nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Adding an applicant**

 **MSS**

-1. User requests to list persons
+1. User requests to add an applicant with provided information
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+2. AddressBook adds the applicant to the storage

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+The input format is wrong.
+    * 1a1.
+AddressBook shows an error message.

+      Use case resumes at step 1.

+**Use case: Adding an employer**

+**MSS**

+1. User requests to add an employer with provided information
+2. AddressBook adds the employer to the storage

     Use case ends.

+**Extensions**

-* 3a.
-The given index is invalid.
+* 1a.
+The input format is wrong.

-    * 3a1.
+    * 1a1.
 AddressBook shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 *{More to be added}*